zuweie/EasyHighlightTextBlock/README.md

 >

 ## last
-If you neet to Hightligth the Text in TextbBlock too. **TRY** this SHIT bro !!!
+If you neet to Hightligth the Text in TextbBlock too. **TRY** this SHIT !!!
 Any Problem contect me on email:51930595@qq.com